CSCfi/csc-user-guide/docs/ood/index.md

 ## Intro

-The Puhti web interface at <www.puhti.csc.fi> can be used to acess the Puhti supercomputer using just a web browser.
+The Puhti web interface at <www.puhti.csc.fi> can be used to access the Puhti supercomputer using just a web browser.
 In the web interface you can:

-- View, download and uppload files
+- View, download and upload files
 - Launch common graphical applications and connect to them directly from the browser
     - Jupyter
     - Rstudio